Who owns/operates this site?

 Due to a busy schedule, I am unable to create SVG files or provide remote computer support.
 Please join our Facebook Group for help in these areas.

 Are these images ok for personal or commercial use?

 Images are some I made myself, some are basic shapes I downloaded and traced to make an SVG file for cutting.
 An example would the starfish.
 I downloaded that file from Google Images and traced it.
 It’s a basic shape and not something anyone is likely to get upset that I used or made available for others to use–it’s a basic shape.
 If they are shapes like that as far as I’m concerned, you are free to use them for personal or commercial reasons.
+U.S. Military images are trademarked and you may not sell items.
+Technically you should not make items with them but I don’t know anyone that is going to complain if you make yourself an item in support of our Armed Forces.
 You may not download these files and make them available for sale or for free on other websites.
 They are already free, just tell folks to come here and download them.